shakahl/LibreAutomate-C-Sharp/_/Templates/files/Examples/@Triggers and toolbars/Readme.txt

 When deleting a toolbar, also remove the function call.
 To disable a toolbar temporarily, just comment out the function call.

+When trigger action code is big, you can place it in a seperate script.
+See examples.
+Then it runs in separate process and therefore starts slower.
+You can edit and test the script without restarting the main script process (triggers and toolbars).
+And it cannot crash the main process.
+The script can be anywhere (in project folder or outside).

-To disable a trigger, comment out the trigger code line or move it to another script.
+To disable a trigger, comment out the trigger code line or move it from this folder.
 Then click Run to restart the script.
 To disable/enable all triggers, use the tray icon (menu or middle-click) or menu Run.
 See also examples in class ActionTriggers help.
-To disable all triggers of a type (eg all hotkeys), comment out the [Triggers] attribute.
+Also you can comment out the [Triggers] attribute to disable all triggers defined there.

 Avoid multiple scripts with triggers running all the time.
 It makes your computer slower.

 Also you can define menus.
 They are like toolbars, but displayed temporarily and therefore can be in any script.
 To create menus and menu items, use snippets that start with "menu".

+If after editing or deleting files something does not work and you don't know how to fix it, you can create new project again: menu File -> New -> Examples -> @Triggers and toolbars.
+Then either fix your old project or move triggers etc from it to the new project.
+Then delete the unused project folder.
+Finally restore folder name if changed.